Below is a partial list of the insurance plans we regularly work with that cover inpatient and outpatient drug and alcohol addiction treatment.

 That’s because the American Medical Association (AMA) defines alcoholism and drug addiction as medically diagnosable and treatable “substance use disorders,” with the result that health insurance companies must offer treatment coverage to their members.

 At Beach House, we seek to make drug or alcohol treatment affordable for everyone who asks for our help.
 We do this because of our conviction that just as anyone can find freedom from addiction, anyone should be able to receive the treatment they deserve.
 We therefore accept most private insurance plans.
-Below is a partial list of the insurance plans we regularly work with that cover inpatient and outpatient drug and alcohol addiction treatment.

 Verifying Your Insurance Coverage for Drug and Alcohol Treatment